Master in Music Technology Innovation

 Upon completion of the program, students will be able to:

 The master’s program runs from September to August.
-For a list of important dates for the upcoming intake, click here.
+To see the academic calendar for the current academic year, click here.

 These are some examples of the career paths students can pursue after completing this program: